MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/facility-scheduling.md

      1. This means the interaction will take place at the facility that will be scheduled and factors into travel time and distance calculations.
      2. Find more details in the configuration considerations section of this article
   5. **Latitude and longitude**
       1. These values represent the customer's location and are used to display facilities relative to the customer's location in schedule assistant results.
-This is not the facility's location as that is taken from the organizational unit of the facility type resource
+This is not the facility's location as that is taken from the organizational unit of the facility type resource.
        1. These values can be populated through Booking Setup Metadata (BSM) or workflows

 > [!div class="mx-imgBorder"]